dvcorreia/dvcorreia.com/content/articles/rfid-101/how-rfid-goes-through-the-air.md

 ---
-title: "RFID Chapter 1: Electromagnetic concepts"
-summary:
-description: Same as the summary
+title: "RFID 101: how it goes through the air"
+description: An overview of electro-magnetic and radio concepts.

 draft: true
-weight: 1
 ---

 Before presenting the intrinsics around RFID (Radio Frequency Identification) system components, a basic expertise in EM concepts is paramount.